google_counter

 Modern treatment methods for stage 4 ovarian cancer in Germany

-The treatment of stage 4 ovarian cancer is aimed at prolonging and improving the quality of life of patients, and preventing or eliminating the development of complications.
-To provide successful treatment, Germany uses advanced methods, such as embolization of metastases, cytoreductive surgery, systemic anticancer therapy and others.
+The treatment of the fourth stage ovarian cancer is aimed at prolonging and improving the quality of life of patients and preventing or eliminating the development of complications.
+As conventional therapies may not be effective at this advanced stage, many patients explore alternative treatments and seek enrollment in clinical trials for innovative approaches.
+To provide successful treatment, Germany uses advanced methods and alternatives, such as embolization of metastases, cytoreductive surgery, systemic anticancer therapy, and others.
 The choice of therapeutic tactics depends on the type and size of the neoplasm.

 Surgical intervention as treatment for stage 4 ovarian cancer in Germany